dtrhieu/ddash/.junie/guidelines.md

 - 2025-08-27: Updated Python version references to 3.12 and aligned tool target versions.
 - 2025-08-28: Updated context snapshot per TODO/SPEC: backend minimal Django scaffolding exists; frontend Sheet/Gantt scaffolds present.
 - 2025-08-29: Updated to include M1.2–M3 execution guidance for this task.
+- 2025-08-29: Aligned with .pre-commit-config — switched to Ruff + Ruff-Format for Python (no Black/Isort hooks); ESLint only for JS/TS (no Prettier).